-Dennis Keith Lillee AM MBE was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of cricket.
+Dennis Keith Lillee AM MBE was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member, and elevated to Legend of Australian Sport in 2021 for his contribution to the sport of cricket.

 Lillee was widely regarded as the most accomplished and consistently hostile fast bowler of his time.
 Equipped with athletic prowess, a fierce temperament and an untamed primal force, the magnificent opening bowler was a beacon of inspiration amid triumph and controversy within the sport-crazed nation of Australia during the 1970’s and 80’s.